ckan/ckan/doc/datastore-setup.rst

 Set Permissions
 ---------------

-.. tip:: See :ref:`legacy_mode` if these steps continue to fail or seem to complicated for your set-up.
+.. tip:: See :ref:`legacy_mode` if these steps continue to fail or seem too complicated for your set-up.
 However, keep in mind that the legacy mode is limited in its capabilities.

 Once the DataStore database and the users are created, the permissions on the DataStore and CKAN database have to be set.
 Since there are different set-ups, there are different ways of setting the permissions.
 Only **one** of the options should be used.